 Cardiovascular Effects of Radio frequency Radiation

-Radio frequency radiation from wireless devices passes through the body and can affect many organs.
-A mechanism of injury has been documented in the basic science literature to be related to calcium channels and the creation of reactive oxygen species/ free radicals.
+Radio frequency radiation (RFR) from wireless devices passes through the body and can affect many organs.
+A mechanism of injury has been documented in the basic science literature to be related to calcium channels and the creation of reactive oxygen species/ free radicals which damage DNA, lipids and proteins.
 Research is limited on non-ionizing radiation on the cardiovascular system but studies have shown evidence of changes in autonomic function with a cell phone radiation or Wi Fi router radiation, including heart rhythm, blood pressure and catecholamine efficacy on the heart.
-Turedi (2015) looked at prenatal exposure in rat pups.
+Turedi (2015) looked at prenatal exposure to cell phone radiation in rat pups.
 They found “swelling in the mitochondria, degeneration in myofibrils and structural impairments” with histopathologic evidence of oxidative stress.

 Cardiac Tumors and an Aging Heart

 The National Toxicology Program on Cell Phones and Cancer study completed in 2018 revealed not only clear evidence of cardiac tumors and DNA damage but also histopathologic changes in the heart consistent with aging.
+This is consistent with the toxic oxidative effects seen in laboratory studies.
 See NTP Technical Report.

 Heart Palpitations and Electrosensitivity